khakhalin/MTG/Dan/README.md

 # draftsimtools
 draftsimtools is a python package that can help with the development of draftsim bots.

-An example use case is shown in draftsimtools_interactive.ipynb:
+An example use case is shown in draftsimtools_interactive.ipynb

-Helper functions are available in load.py: ds.create_set(set_csv_path) - Read card and rating information.
+Helper functions are available in <b>load.py</b>:
+  ds.create_set(set_csv_path) - Read card and rating information.
 Returns pandas dataframe.
   ds.fix_commas(set_var, drafts) - Remove problematic comma and quote characters from cardnames.
   ds.create_rating_dict(set_df) - Store draft information as {"cardname" : [color_vector, rating]}.
 Useful for efficient rating updates.